TsekNet/website/index.md

-I created this personal website as a means to self-document interesting problems I've solved, and share those solutions with the world, in the hopes that they will help other's running into similar issues.
+I created this personal website as a means to self-document interesting problems I've solved, and share those solutions with the world, in the hopes that they will help others running into similar issues.

 ## Latest Posts